CHAPTER 1: "Happenstance."

 She became startled.
 As if rattled out of a trance that left her high up in the sky.

-"I don't know how to get out of here.." she said it in a scared tone.
+"I don't know how to get out of here.."
+Her voice dropped a bit, like she couldn't hold something in for much longer.
 It almost reminded the voice of a child.
-'Kid' indeed.

 Seriously?
 You don't know what a distress signal is?